 Skill content Knowledge

 S2.12 Use appropriate techniques to check accuracy of measurements.
 Complete fieldwork activities to capture, process and manage data with accuracy.
-Techniques for setting-out points and developing the physical positions of elements of a building from the plan: (K11.2)
+Techniques for setting-out points and developing the physical positions of elements of a building from the plan: (K11.2) establishing level datums on a construction site and to carry out

-establishing level datums on a construction site and to carry out control surveys to determine coordinates of stations

-control surveys - procedures, calculations
+control surveys to determine coordinates of stations control surveys - procedures, calculations

-procedures - to determine coordinates and stations, traversing, free station
+procedures - to determine coordinates and stations, traversing, free station setting out and checking corner pegs for a small building, using appropriate equipment and techniques; setting out

-setting out and checking corner pegs for a small building, using appropriate equipment and techniques; setting out pegs and profiles to control construction of a small house, constraints on positioning; application of arithmetic and simple trigonometry
+pegs and profiles to control construction of a small house, constraints on positioning; application of arithmetic and simple trigonometry

-o process to set out a framed building

-the uses and advantages of emerging technology in setting out
+process to set out a framed building the uses and advantages of emerging technology in setting out

-the use of traditional surveying equipment
+the use of traditional surveying equipment the use of modern surveying

-the use of modern surveying technology: lasers, Global Positioning Systems (GPS), digital levels, machine guidance, automated total stations.
+technology: lasers, Global Positioning Systems (GPS), digital levels, machine guidance, automated total stations.

 Ground Validation Points (GVP):

 o known measurements

-o scale and proportion.
+scale and proportion.
 Types of measurement and relevance:

-linear - running, offsetlevelling - height measurement
+Types of measurement and relevance.o linear - running, offset

+levelling - height measurement

-angular - horizontal, vertical height
+o angular - horizontal, vertical height

 o cross checking

 o area (net and gross)

 o volume

 o height

 o length.